yeshwindbz9/PJ/README.md

 # PJ
+#### PJ means problems in javaScript, no puns intended!

- These are the random javascript problems that I have seen across the internet
+These are the random problems that I have seen across my assignments, tests or just came across online.
+Most of them are from CodeWars, HackerEarth & HackerRank.
+Dont judge my code, I hope it helps someone...